If you think you're stuck with your negative equity property, think again. With the right help and advice, you do have options.

 Renting out your existing property might be an option, but that cannot be done without consulting the lender who advanced the mortgage on it TO YOU, not to some previously unmentioned tenant.

 Their view of any such proposal probably will depend on the precise nature of your circumstances.
 If for example, you are moving to a different part of the country for work purposes, they are likely to view the matter much more favourably than if it seems you are simply trying to have someone else make the monthly repayments to which you signed up.

 So if you have negative equity and need to move house, much will depend on how accommodating your mortgage provider is willing to be.

 Will they let you transfer your mortgage to a new property?
 Or re-mortgage under a different deal?
 Or possibly consider some other finance proposals?

 If you live in the north of England or Northern Ireland and are in negative equity, Negative Equity UK can help you.
-They will advise you as to what options are available and, using their vast knowledge and negotiating skills, liaise on your behalf with your lenders to secure the best possible deal.
+We will advise you as to what options are available and, using our vast knowledge and negotiating skills, liaise on your behalf with your lenders to secure the best possible deal.

-So avail of their know-how.
-Pick up the phone and contact them for a no-charge consultation to see how they can help.
+So avail of our know-how.
+Pick up the phone and contact us for a no-charge consultation to see how we can help.